Mesh generation with the Mapbox Maps SDK for Unity, Part 3: style buildings

 - Using a

-HeightFilterto filter all of the buildings below a given height.
+HeightFilterto filter all the buildings below a given height.

 Want to keep working?
-Check out the Mapbox Maps SDK for Unity documentation to keep building.
+Read the Mapbox Maps SDK for Unity documentation to keep building.